KarimaBak/LSL-Mouse/RELEASE/readme.md

   - indexOfDifficulty added in command line and parameters
 * 2020-06-02
 	- Windows executable : solves install difficulties on W10 (thanks to Germain FAITY, Univ.
 Montpellier)
+* 2020-06-04
+	- Windows executable added in release
 -----

 More detailled information: see in [DOC](/../DOC/).